Resources for families and carers

 Phase I

-The first phase of this project was the first step in addressing this unmet need through co-creating an online survey with a steering group, made up of parents of people with learning disabilities and autism, young people who have been through the transition, and members of DIFFERabled Scotland.
-Through this survey we aimed to better understand the issues that parents experience during the transition process and identify the type of resource required to assist carers in the navigation of the post-secondary school transition process of their child with developmental disabilities.
+The first phase of this project was the first step in addressing this unmet need through co-creating an online survey with a steering group, made up of parents of people with developmental disabilities and autism, young people who have been through the transition, and members of DIFFERabled Scotland.
+Through this survey we aimed to better understand the issues that parents experience during the transition process and identify the type of resource required to assist carers in the navigation of the post-secondary school transition process of their young person with developmental disabilities.

 Phase II